UvA-FNWI/LaTeX/_posts/0000-01-02-helloworld.md

     Hello world!
     \end{document}
     ```

-3. Select 'pdfLaTeX' in the menu to the right of the green button and
+<li>Select 'pdfLaTeX' in the menu to the right of the green button and
 press the green button afterwards.
 We call this *typesetting*.
 LaTeX
 turns your code into a PDF document which you will see in a new window.